mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Jewell Subsector Systems/Utoland.md

 ## Utane

-The capital city is home to the majority of the planet’s population.
+The capital city is home to the majority of the planet's population.
 The city is split into two levels.
 The upper level is located within a large dome on the planets surface and is primarily a commercial area.
 The lower level is underground where most of the houses have been built.

 ## Starport